Novel density profile for isothermal cores of dark matter halos: Analytical Density Profiles

-Figure \ref{fig:density_profiles} shows density structures of the Read profile $\rho_{\rm{R16}}$, the modified Robertson-Fischer profile (hereafter referred to as the Robertson-Fischer profile) $\rho_{\rm{R17-F24}}$, the Yang profile $\rho_{\rm{Y23}}$, and our profile $\rho_{\rm{T24}}$.
+Figure \ref{fig:density_profiles} shows the Read density profile ($\rho_{\rm{R16}}$), the modified Robertson-Fischer profile (hereafter referred to as the Robertson-Fischer profile; $\rho_{\rm{R17-F24}}$), the Yang profile ($\rho_{\rm{Y23}}$), and the profile proposed and studied in this work ($\rho_{\rm{T25}}$).
 Densities are normalized as $\bar{\rho} = \rho / \rho_{\rm{c}}$ and shown as functions of the normalized radius $\bar{r} = r / r_{\rm{c}}$.
-There are 3 choices of edge-core ratios, $r_{\rm{s}} / r_{\rm{c}} = 3, 10, 30$, and 3 choices of the intermediate region's inverted power-law index, $n = 1, 1.75, 2.5$ (for $\bar{\rho}_{\rm{R16}}$ we include 3 choices of core flatness $\alpha = 0.5, 0.75, 1.0$ instead of $n$).
-As expected from their constructions, all profiles show similar morphology, with the exception of the Read profiles being limited by their DOFs.
-In the Yang profile and in our profile, we observe the dominant influence of $n$ on the transitioning characteristics between the halo core and the intermediate region.
-The effects of $r_{\rm{s}}$ on the relevant areas diminish with increasing value of $n$, leading to the structures of the inner regions of halos with the same value of $n$ remain similar even when different values of $r_{\rm{s}}$ are exhibited.
+We show density profiles with three choices of edge-core ratios, $r_{\rm{s}}^{\prime} / r_{\rm{c}} = 3, 10, 30$, and three choices of the transition index, $n = 1, 1.75, 2.5$.
+As expected, all profiles show similar morphology by construction, except for the Read profile being limited by its DOFs.
+In both the Yang profile and our profile, we find that the same values of $n$ produce similar density profiles despite the variation of $r_{\rm{s}}^{\prime}$.
+This persists even in the regime where $r_{\rm{c}} \sim r_{\rm{s}}^{\prime}$ for sufficiently high values of $n \sim 2.5$, indicating a dominant role of $n$ in determining the transition between the halo core and the outer edge.
+Such a behavior is not observed in the Robertson–Fischer profile, even for the $r_{\rm{c}} \ll r_{\rm{s}}^{\prime}$ regime.